Your Guide to Moving to Nashville

 Whether you want to walk, hike, or bike, Nashville’s outdoor attractions are vast.
+There are 62 beautiful hiking trails in Nashville for all skill levels.
 Nine miles from downtown, the Edwin and Percy Warner Parks offer trails that overlook wildlife.
 Fifteen minutes away is Percy Priest Lake, which spans 14,000 acres and provides boating, camping, and fishing activities.
 Horseback riders can also travel 40 minutes to Lebanon State Park’s stables.

 What you probably didn’t know about Nashville: